MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/telemetry-enable-application-insights.md

 ## Assign a telemetry ID to users

-To help troubleshooting problems experienced by a given Business Central user, you can assign the user a random ID that will be included in traces logged in Application Insights.
+To help troubleshooting problems experienced by a given [!INCLUDE[prod_short](../developer/includes/prod_short.md)] user, you can assign the user a random ID that will be included in traces logged in Application Insights.
 This ID is a special GUID that's only used for telemetry.
 It will appear in the `user_Id` column in certain events, but not all.

-Specifically, it's used only in telemetry that the Business Central service/server emits in the context of a user session.
-So, for example, telemetry that the Business Central Web server emits won't include this ID.
+Starting in [!INCLUDE[prod_short](../developer/includes/prod_short.md)] version 24, the server and the browser components align on the guids logged to the **user_Id** column in the *traces* and *pageViews* tables.
+For versions prior to version 24, only events logged by the [!INCLUDE[prod_short](../developer/includes/prod_short.md)] server emits in the context of a user session.

 The telemetry ID for a user is initially set by the [!INCLUDE [prod_short](../includes/prod_short.md)] server when the user is created.
 To change, or clear the telemetry ID on a user, set the **Telemetry ID** field on the **User Card** for the user in Business Central: